 Prices for street food can be as low as only 7 Malaysian Ringgits (less than $2 USD!) up to 50+ Ringgits per plate in some restaurants.

 Live seafood restaurants are very popular in Langkawi.
 Strolling down Cenang Walk you will see many restaurants with displays of the live food you can get.
 I’m not much of a seafood person, but many of these seemed popular.

 Langkawi SkyBridge and Cable Car

 Take a taxi with the Grab taxi application destined for the Langkawi Cable Car.
-Purchase the ticket about a day in advance to reserve a place.
+Purchase a Cable Car Admission Ticket about a day in advance to reserve a place.
 Early mornings or before sunset are the best times to avoid lines.